-The war in Yemen has inflicted terrible costs on civilians and pushed the health care system to the brink of collapse.
-Over half of the country’s medical facilities are closed, and many others are too damaged or lacking in personnel or needed supplies to provide care.
+The war in Yemen has taken a terrible toll on civilians and pushed the health care system to the brink of collapse.
+More than half of the country’s medical facilities are closed, and many others are too damaged or lacking in personnel or supplies to provide care.

-Yemenis trying to reach a functioning health care facility may face checkpoints, land mines, or snipers en route.
-Many people have to choose between using scarce funds to pay for medicine or food to feed their families.
+Yemenis trying to reach a functioning health care facility might face checkpoints, land mines, or snipers en route.
+Many people must choose between using scarce funds to pay for medicine or food to feed their families.

-The war has had a terrible impact on mental health.
+Years of war have had a catastrophic impact on mental health.
 MSF psychologists and counselors offer support to the victims of violence and their families.

-The blockade, which began in 2015 and was strengthened in December 2017, affects imports of commercial goods and some humanitarian aid.
+The ongoing blockade by the Saudi and Emirati-led Coalition (SELC), which began in 2015, affects the import of commercial goods and some humanitarian aid.
 It has restricted access to food, water, and health care for Yemenis—and put increased pressure on an already weak economy.
 MSF has repeatedly insisted on the need for a wider reopening of sea ports and airports for commercial goods.

 MSF first started working in Yemen in 1986.
-Today, Yemen is one of our largest projects with approximately 1,900 staff, the vast majority are national staff.
-As of December 2017, teams worked in 13 hospitals and health centers and provided support to more than 20 health facilities across the country—on both sides of the front line.
+Today, Yemen is one of our largest projects with approximately 2,200 staff, the vast majority of whom are national staff.
+As of October 2018, teams worked in 123 hospitals and health centers and provided support to more than 20 health facilities across the country—on both sides of the front lines.

 *March 2015 to October 2018